maxim5/hyper-engine/README.rst

 Machine learning model selection is expensive.
 Each model evaluation requires full training from scratch and may take minutes to hours to days, depending on the problem complexity and available computational resources.
-*Hyper-Engine* provides the algorithm to explore the space of parameters efficiently, focus on the most promising areas, thus converge to the maximum as fast as possible.
+*HyperEngine* provides the algorithm to explore the space of parameters efficiently, focus on the most promising areas, thus converge to the maximum as fast as possible.

 **Example 1**: the true function is 1-dimensional, ``f(x) = x * sin(x)`` (black curve) on [-10, 10] interval.